Vision, Mission & History

 - January 2013 – Asfar receives funding from the British Council to deliver a Youth in Action programme entitled the Asfar University programme in Higher Education Institutes, universities and youth centres to promote Employability Skills, Citizenship, Inter-cultural awareness, Volunteering and Social Action.

-- October 2013 – Asfar starts to offer value for money Development Consultancy services to fellow NGOs, charities, HEIs, training providers and Sport for Development organisations.
+- October 2013 – Launch of Development Consultancy services to fellow NGOs, charities, HEIs, training providers and Sport for Development organisations.

 - April 2014 – Asfar finishes its delivery of the Asfar University programme.
 The projects supports over 32 young people, 10 of which moved into employment, education or training.
 All gain their EU Youthpass recognising their achievements.